Păstorel Teodoreanu: In cultural memory

-With his constant networking, Păstorel Teodoreanu made a notable impact in the careers of other writers, and, indirectly, on visual arts.
+With his constant networking, Păstorel Teodoreanu shaped the careers of other writers, and, indirectly, left a mark on Romanian visual arts.
 Some of his works came with original drawings: illustrations by Ion Sava (for Strofe cu pelin de mai); a portrait of the writer, by Ștefan Dimitrescu (Mici satisfacții); and graphics by Ion Valentin Anestin (Vin și apă).
-One of the first to borrow from Hronicul was George Lesnea, the author of humorous poems about Moldavia's distant past, and a recipient of the Hanul Ancuței literary prize.
+One of the first to borrow from Hronicul was George Lesnea, the author of humorous poems about Moldavia's distant past and a recipient of the Hanul Ancuței literary prize.
+At age twelve, long before he had met Păstorel, Alexandru Paleologu was writing epigrams modeled on Strofe cu venin—which he kept around, but never published.
 A young author of the 1940s, Ștefan Baciu, drew inspiration from both Gastronomice and Caiet in his own humorous verse.

 In the late 1960s, when liberalization touched Romanian communism, most restrictions on Teodoreanu's work were lifted.
 In July 1969, the Prosecutor General filed appeals for both Teodoreanu and Vladimir Streinu, effectively ensuring their rehabilitation; during this procedure, the authorities claimed that Teodoreanu's epigrams had been burned in 1960, and, as such, that any definitive evidence of wrongdoing had been lost before the author's prosecution.
 Editura Tineretului had by then published a volume called Hronicul Măscăriciului Vălătuc, which in fact sampled much of his lifetime work, while leaving out most of the mock-historical texts.
 Scholar Marcel Duță gave a poor review to this "minuscule anthology", noting that it had failed to underscore Păstorel's cultural relevance.